 According to the American Heritage Dictionary, 2nd College Edition, plagiarism is defined as "taking and using as one's own the writings or ideas of another."
-Plagiarism shall include failure to use quotation marks or other conventional markings around material quoted from another source.
-Plagiarism shall also include paraphrasing a specific passage from a source without indicating accurately what that source is.
-Plagiarism shall further include letting another person compose or rewrite a student's written assignment.
+Plagiarism includes failure to use quotation marks or other conventional markings around material quoted from another source, paraphrasing a specific passage from a source without indicating accurately what that source is, and/or letting another person compose or rewrite a student's written assignment.